ogunsolahabib/ogunsolahabib/README.md

-# Habib here 👋
+# Hi there 👋.
+I'm Habib Ogunsola

 ## Frontend Engineer with 5 years experience in building great websites and web apps.
-Dialed in on Performance, S.E.O and accessibilty.
+## Dialed in on Performance, S.E.O and accessibilty.

 ## Skills
 ### Core: JavaScript/TypeScript, React, Svelte